Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 ## Lab Overview

-In this walkthrough, we will configure the Cloud Shell, use the Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.
+In this walkthrough, we will configure the Cloud Shell, use the Azure PowerShell module to create a resource group and virtual machine and review Azure Advisor recommendations.

 ## Lab Objectives